 - Create and design your store

-- Find and add products, regularly update them
+- Find and add products, regularly updating them

 - Process payments from customers